i-hodl/Chown-Your-NFTs/Readme.md

 ## About

 Chown Your NFTs is a Python script to download and archive your NFTs.
+Created for my [iNode](https://ih0dl.eth.limo/iNode.html) Project.
 It fetches the metadata and media files associated with your NFTs and saves them to your local machine.
 Powered by the Rarible Protocol.
 ## Requirements

 - Python 3.x